vifon/ledger-web/README.md

   re-apply the rules to the very last added entry but that's it.
 - The register view won't show any included files' contents, it only reads the main file.
 The other views are free from this limitation.
-- No support for complex entries, for example with more than two accounts.
-Personally if I need to enter a complex entry with no access to *Ledger CLI*, I account it to `Expenses:Uncategorized` and then refine it at my PC.

 ## Screenshots